 How to deal with the Council Tax account when someone has passed away

-When someone passes away, and you register the death, you will be able to use the Tell Us Once (TUO) service.
-It allows you to inform all relevant government departments, including Council Tax.
+When you register the death, you can use the Tell Us Once (TUO) service.
+This service notifies all relevant government departments, including Council Tax.

-If you only need to tell Council Tax, you can let us know directly.
-We will need more information from you to see if you qualify for a discount or exemption.
+The information from the Tell Us Once Service will passed to us but there are some extra details we will need from you to see if you qualify for a discount or exemption.

 Discounts and Exemptions

-When a property is left empty by a homeowner who is deceased and was a sole occupier, it is exempt from Council Tax payment.
-This is the case as long as it remains unoccupied until probate is granted.
+The property is exempt from Council Tax as long as it stays empty until probate is granted.

-• details of the transfer or sale of the property or the end date of the tenancy;
+• Details of the property's sale or transfer, or the end of tenancy

 Council Tax Reduction and Housing Benefit